MozillaReality/mred/README.md

 make sure to unregister anything when the component is unmounted

-position the inputs and outputs using a stable sort order for the inputs position the connection line based on the position of the propname in the node. this can be optimized. getInputsForNode(node) instead of directly accessing them computeValueForProperty(node,property)  evaluates local values, and follows connections if needed
+//position the inputs and outputs using a stable sort order for the inputs
+//position the connection line based on the position of the propname in the node. this can be optimized. getInputsForNode(node) instead of directly accessing them computeValueForProperty(node,property)  evaluates local values, and follows connections if needed